beaumontlab/antonie/README.md

 Antonie is an integrated, robust, reliable and fast processor of DNA reads, mostly from Next Generation Sequencing platforms.

-Antonie is open source software.
+Antonie is open source software, and we welcome contributions!

 Initial focus is on automatically & quickly producing the most useful results on prokaryotic sized genomes.
-A second goal is to make the program robust against bad input: out of the box it will refuse to draw conclusions based on low quality or unnaturally distributed data.
+A second goal is to make the program robust against bad input: out of the box it should refuse to draw conclusions based on low quality or unnaturally distributed data.

 Antonie is named after [Antonie van Leeuwenhoek](http://en.wikipedia.org/wiki/Antonie_van_Leeuwenhoek), the